 - C. makoyana: Also known as peacock plant and cathedral windows, C. makoyana features purplish coloring on the undersides of leaves, with white and green on top.
 It can grow to two feet tall and is often kept as a houseplant.

 - C. zebrina: The so-called zebra plant has green, stripe-like markings on the leaf top and is purple on the leaf undersides.
-It is an evergreen perennial growing to one meter tall, with long elliptical leaves.
+It is an evergreen perennial growing to over 3 feet (1 meter) tall, with long elliptical leaves.

 - C. ornata: Pretty pink and white stripes on the leaf tops and purple undersides distinguish the C. ornata species.
 This pretty plant also goes by the common names prayer plant and femme fatale.
 It is considered difficult to grow and has a tendency to be afflicted by spider mites.